andrewcroome/bird-on-it/README.md

 </div>
 ```

 Some Rails helpers, such as the edit_path helper, do not work well with decorated objects.
 If you encounter one of these, you can work around this by passing the helper the decorated object, instead of the decorator.
+For example:

 ```ruby
 <%= link_to 'Edit', edit_post_path(@post.object) %>